Classroom Resources

 About the Toolkit

-The sections of this toolkit can be used by individual teachers for their own professional learning, or by teams of educators collaborating together.
-The questions for reflection and tasks for skill development were created to support professional learning communities, grade-level teams, content teams, or school faculty as they explore how to integrate the teaching of media literacy in their districts or schools.
-Each section of the toolkit can be explored independently or the entire toolkit can be implemented in the order it was designed to serve as a comprehensive resource for implementing media literacy in your district, school, or classroom.
+This toolkit can be used by teachers for their own professional learning or within the classroom by students.
+Each section of the toolkit can be explored independently or the entire toolkit can be implemented in the order presented to serve as a comprehensive resource for implementing media literacy in your classroom or school.

 Media Literacy Toolkit Contact